jerobado/Study/ASP.NET Core/ASP.NET Core Identity/Authorization/README.md

 # Authorization

+- Authorization is the process of determining whether a user has access to a resource.
-The `AuthorizationMiddleware` is responsible for applying authorization requirements and ensuring that only authorized user can execute protected endpoints.
+- The `AuthorizationMiddleware` is responsible for applying authorization requirements and ensuring that only authorized user can execute protected endpoints.

 # How to use simple Authorization in ASP.NET Core?